 Not the yogi type?
 Don’t fret.
-We’ve got you covered with some tips for what to do, when to do it, and how to get started with yoga as part of your running routine.
+We’ve got you covered with beneficial poses to do, and how to incorporate them into your running routine.

 There are a whole host of benefits runners enjoy by engaging in a regular yoga practice.

 Keep in mind there are many types of yoga.
 No one type is necessarily better than another.
 Instead, it’s more up to your preferences.
 That said, beginners may want to start with hatha or restorative yoga classes that tend to be less intense/strenuous than hot yoga or ashtanga, for example.

 When you run a single mile, your foot hits the ground some 1,000 times.
 That’s a lot of pounding for your joints and muscles to endure.
 Yoga can help balance your body by stretching and lengthening your muscles.

 Engaging in regular practice allows you to work on balance, strength, and range of motion throughout your entire body.
 You can tune in and really feel where one muscle doesn’t match another or where you may have weaknesses.

 As you work through yoga poses, you strengthen your intrinsic muscle groups.
 These are the ones that both stabilize and support your skeletal system.
 You know, your body’s overall framework.

 By strengthening these muscles, you can protect yourself creating imbalances that occur when you use the same muscles over and over.